ptoche/piketty/lectures/Chapter 02/index.md

 ### Demography and Inequality

 - In a world in which each couple has 10 children, children cannot expect to inherit much wealth.
 Inherited wealth plays a small role in an individual's accumulation of wealth.
-- Likewise in a society attracting immigration from other countries, as was the case in America.
+- Likewise in a society attracting immigrants, as with America.
-- Stagnant or decreasing population increases the importance of capital accumulated by previous generations.
+- Stagnant or decreasing population increases the importance of wealth accumulated by previous generations.
 - Low economic growth structures hierarchies around inherited wealth.
 - In a stagnant economy, jobs and social function are reproduced without much change from generation to generation.
 - In a growing economy, new skills and jobs appear with every generation.